MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-enterprise-mobility-suite-ems.md

 ---

 # FastTrack Center Benefit Process for Enterprise Mobility + Security (EMS)
 If your organization is eligible for the FastTrack Center Benefit for EMS, you can work remotely with Microsoft specialists to get Azure Active Directory Premium and/or  Microsoft Intune ready for use.
 You can also request help through the FastTrack portal for Azure Information Protection, Microsoft Cloud App Security and Microsoft Advanced Threat Analytics.
-To learn more, click HERE.
 To learn whether your organization is eligible, see [FastTrack Center Benefit for Enterprise Mobility Suite (EMS)](fasttrack-center-benefit-for-enterprise-mobility-suite-ems.md).

 Here's what we cover about the onboarding process: